 Now we will begin the weaving or braiding, whichever you want to call it.
 This is where the magic begins!

-I’m going to explain the weaving pattern to you.
 It may be helpful to watch it on the video as well as seeing it in the photos here.
 Especially for a younger child.

-Hold the loom with the flower looking part up and the rest of the threads dangling below.
+Hold the loom in your left hand with the flower looking part up and the rest of the threads dangling below.
+Turn until the empty slit is towards you.

-1st string, 2nd string, 3rd string...
-Take the third string out of the slit and bring it towards you.
+Take your right hand and count three strings to the right of the empty slit.
+Remove the third string out of the slit and bring it towards you.
 Put it down into the empty split.

 Now again, hold the loom in your left hand, empty slit in front of you.
 With your right hand count up three threads.

-1st string, 2nd string, 3rd string.
 Pick up that third thread, take it out of its slit, bring it down into the empty slit right in front of you.
 Turn the loom clockwise till the empty slot is in front of you.

-But in just a few turns, you will need to reach underneath the loom and gently tug the little knotted section in the center of the loom.
-Because the round friendship bracelet is beginning to form!
+At first, it looks like nothing is happening.
+But after few turns, reach underneath the loom and gently tug the little knotted section in the center of the loom.
+The round friendship bracelet is beginning to form!

 Gently pull each of the strings out of the slits on the loom.
-Pull the bracelet downwards so that the extra thread comes down through the center of the loom and off of the loom.
+Pull the bracelet downwards so that the extra thread comes down through the center of the loom and off the loom.

 Set the cardboard loom to the side for now.
-You can use it again later for another round friendship bracelet if it's in good shape.
+You can use it again later for another round bracelet if it's in good shape.

 Tie an overhand knot on the end of the bracelet in the location right where the weaving stops.
-It will look just like it did on the other end of the bracelet when you are done.
+Now you have the same knot starting and finishing the bracelet.
+Pull the knot tight.

 Tie Closure

-Use the two sets of threads to tie your friendship bracelet onto your wrist or onto your friend's wrist.
+Use the two sets of threads to tie your bracelet onto your wrist or onto your friend's wrist.

 Knot Closure